 It is just really easy to use and allows you to see patterns in your copy.
 For example, when I first started blogging I would always write in run on sentences.
 I was quite the fan of the comma and not the full stop!
 Now when I am writing, I always keep that in mind.
 I don’t use this for everything I write, nor do I take all of the suggestions (we still want the ‘voice’ to come through), but it is a really great app to help you review and think about your writing.

-Spelling and grammar are one of the easiest things to improve upon which make a huge impact on your writing.
+Grammarly is one of the best writing apps for bloggers, writers, students, etc. because it catches the smallest of mistakes.
+Spelling and grammar are some of the easiest things to improve upon which make a huge impact on your writing.
 Although a whole lot of word editing software have a spell check built in, they don’t often have a grammar check as well.
 Grammarly is a browser plugin which checks all writing fields for both spelling and grammar mistakes.
 It works not only on wordpress where you type up your blog post, but also when you are commenting on other blogs!
+A lot of people use wordpress to create and design their website and therefore using Grammarly can make a huge difference to the quality of your content.
+You can learn more about how to create a wordpress website using the YouTube tutorial I have linked for you.

 It is simple to use and when you hover over something which it has identified, it gives some options to quickly and easily edit it.
 The best bit is that in the bottom right-hand corner it has a G symbol which turns green once all the errors in the text have been addressed.
 This is a great checkpoint before you submit anything!